abhathakur-99/RISC--V/README.md

 - If function returns 1 value → always in a0
 - If function returns 2 values → a0 = first result, a1 = second result
 - Every function
+### 12.X11 → a1 (Argument / Return Register 1)

+- a1 is the second argument register
+- Also works as the second return value register (if a function returns two values)

+#### Why it exists:
+- Most functions need more than one input
+- Instead of getting inputs from memory, RISC-V uses fast registers
+- That’s why a1 is fixed for the second input parameter
+- If the function has multiple outputs, a1 can also carry the second output

+#### How it works:
+- When function is called
+  → a0 gets first argument
+  → a1 gets the second argument
+- When returning multiple values
+  → a0 → first result
+  → a1 → second result

+#### Imp:
+- It always holds the second function argument
+- Can also hold the second return value (if needed)
+- Together with a0, a1 is one of the most important registers in function calls

+---

+### 13.X12 → a2 (Argument Register 2)

+- a2 is the third argument register
+- Used to hold the third input parameter of a function

+#### Why it exists:
+- Most real world functions need more than two inputs
+- Instead of sending inputs via memory, CPU uses fast registers
+- That’s why a2 is fixed for the third input parameter

+#### How it works:
+- When function is called:
+  → a0 = first argument
+  → a1 = second argument
+  → a2 = third argument
+- Inside the function, a2 can be used directly for calculations
+- On return: a0 (and a1 if needed) carry the outputs → a2 isn’t used for return

+#### Imp:
+- a2 is only for input arguments, never used as return
+- Together with a0–a7, it allows up to 8 arguments to be passed via registers
+- If function has more than 8 inputs → extra ones are passed via memory/stack

+---

+### 14.X13 → a3 (Argument Register 3)

+- a3 is the fourth argument register
+- It holds the fourth input parameter of a function during a call

+#### Why it exists:
+- Many functions need 4 or more inputs (like math operations, physics formulas, graphics)
+- To keep things fast, RISC-V assigns fixed registers (a0–a7) for the first 8 inputs
+- a3 is specifically reserved for the fourth input

+#### How it works:
+- On a function call
+  → a0 = 1st
+  → a1 = 2nd
+  → a2 = 3rd
+  → a3 = 4th
+- Inside the function, a3 is used directly for calculations
+- On return: a3 isn’t used for results

+---

+### 15.X14 → a4 (Argument Register 4)

+- a4 is the fifth argument register
+- Used to hold the fifth input parameter during function call

+#### Why it exists:
+- Many functions require more than four parameters
+- a4 provi

 # 5MEMORY SYSTEM ARCHITECTURE